Shaunyl/shauni/README.md

 # **Shauni**
-Command line based tool to perform automated actions on different Oracle databases on multiple servers simultaneously.
+Command line based tool useful to DBAs to perform automated actions on different Oracle databases on multiple servers simultaneously.

 Exeternal dependencies used are JCommander, Spring 4, JDBC, Log4J2, Lombok, Mockito, JUnit, Java 8

 It is a Spring version of enver (see my other repositories).
 It also takes advantage of Threads (ExecutorService so far) to parallelize some tasks and to perform the same task on different nodes/databases at the same time.

-Current version is **1.0.1 Alpha**
+Current version is **1.0.2 Alpha**

 For further information surf to Wiki!